 Stork can act as both a dashboard and an integrator for Prometheus/Grafana.
 Once Stork is linked to where Grafana is deployed on the network, users can inspect the current status and visit a customized link to Grafana to see how a given property behaves over time.

 Stork is available as source code, but also as native deb and RPM packages, which makes it easy to install on most popular systems.
 For more details, please see the Stork ARM or the Stork project page.
-The ARM has a nice collection of screenshots that is frequently updated, to give users an idea of what is currently available.
+The former has a nice collection of screenshots that is frequently updated, to give users an idea of what is currently available.
 Stork is in the midst of full development with monthly releases, so please check back frequently.

 22.1.
 Kea Statistics in Grafana

 The ISC Stork project provides an agent that can be deployed alongside Kea and BIND 9.
 It exposes Kea statistics in a format that is accepted by Prometheus.
 One of the major benefits of Prometheus is that it turns repeated one-time observations into time series, which lets users monitor how certain behaviors change over time.
 It is easy to use other tools to visualize data available in Prometheus; the most common approach is to use Grafana to provide visual dashboards.
 The Stork project provides dashboard definitions for Kea and BIND 9 that can be imported into Grafana very easily.

 Learn more about Prometheus and Grafana on their websites: Prometheus <https://prometheus.io/> and Grafana <https://grafana.com/>.